 - Treat any injuries or see that she gets treatment.

-- Evaluate risk of pregnancy and provide emergency contraception if appropriate and wanted.
+- Provide emergency contraceptive pills if appropriate and wanted.

 Carefully and confidentially document the woman’s history of abuse along with symptoms or injuries and the cause of the injuries if relevant.
 Record the relationship of the perpetrator to the woman.